natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.B.174A-3.md

 '''Pros:'''

 * Superb speed for a bomber
-* Extremely maneuvreable for a bomber
+* Extremely manoeuvrable for a bomber
 * Has offensive armament which despite its weakness makes it relatively unique to other bombers
 * Can drop a very forgiving bomb with high precision in a ground attack role